 Oats Kheer

-Oats Kheer also known as Oats payasam is a delicious twist of using oats in Indian dessert recipes.
-Sweetened oatmeal with cardamom, nuts and raisins, this healthy breakfast or dessert can be cooked in a pressure cooker or on the stovetop within minutes.
+Oats Kheer, also known as Oats Payasam, is a delicious twist on using oats in traditional Indian dessert recipes.
+Sweetened oatmeal with cardamom, nuts, and raisins, this breakfast or dessert can be prepared in a pressure cooker or on the stovetop in just minutes.

-Moong Dal Halwa is a rich, delicious dessert made with split yellow lentils (moong dal), sugar and ghee, along with the flavors of cardamom and saffron.
-This easy version of Moong Dal Halwa can be made in a pressure cooker, and is much less laborious than the traditional method.
+Moong Dal Halwa is a rich and delicious dessert made with split yellow lentils (moong dal), sugar, and ghee, complemented by the flavors of cardamom and saffron.
+This easy version of Moong Dal Halwa can be prepared in a pressure cooker and is significantly less labor-intensive than the traditional method.

 Chocolate Ladoo